BlueBrain/nexus-forge/docs/source/interaction.rst

 Mapping
 -------

+|Binder_Mapping| to explore more about forge data mapping capabilities.

 Mappings are declarative rules encoding the logic of transforming data from a given source and format into resources.
 The transformations rules are parsed by a `kgforge.core.archetypes.mapping.Mapping` and are executed by a